 Testing 7 Cold Weather Wax Strategies

-After giving it some thought, I came up with a plan to test Rex Blue against Start Green and other cold weather waxing strategies.
+Here in Minnesota, we get more than our fair share of extremely cold days.
 There is a lot of advice out there on how to make skis fast in cold conditions, but it is difficult to find data to go with it.
-My current methods for cold weather waxing are based on past experience, reading, and conversations with friends -- not on any good scientific process.
-So, I decided to put my cold-temperature ski waxes and techniques to the test to see how they stack up.
+My current methods for cold weather waxing are based on past experience, reading, and conversations with friends.
+Seeking real data, I decided to put my cold-temperature ski waxes and techniques to the test to see how they stack up.
 To do this, I trialed seven different waxing strategies and compared their performance in terms of free glide distance and pace when used on the same 1-Km loop of trail.

 I started with the Rex Blue that was already on my skis to use as a benchmark.
+I knew it would be slow in the cold snow, but I thought it would make for a good comparison.
 Out on the trail, I set up a glide test area and a 1km time trial.
-The Rex Blue wasn't quite as bad as it had been the day before (the snow was a day older and the temp a bit warmer), but it was still slow.
 I skied a pace of 3:57/km at an average heart rate of 168 around the 1km loop.
-Then, I added layers of wax, one at a time, carrying out the same glide test and time trial after each layer (while attempting to keep my average heart rate even).
+Then, I added layers of wax, one at a time, carrying out the same glide test and time trial after each layer while attempting to keep my average heart rate even.
 The results of the tests are shown below.